Royal Initiatives and Development Projects

 - Supporting programmes and activities aimed at increasing national productivity and offering job opportunities by enhancing citizens’ living conditions.

-- Contributing to establishing projects and entrepreneurial development companies around the Kingdom’s governorates, in addition to offering means for support and technical consulting to upgrade them.
+- Contributing to establishing productive projects and entrepreneurial development initiatives around the Kingdom’s governorates, in addition to offering means for support and technical consulting to upgrade them.

 - Building citizens’ capacities to enhance their competence and productivity.